Rykarix/FaceMorph/README.md

-<i><b>
-Archived due to being redundant and abandoned.
-This was a project for Uni so that they could add it to their interactive gallery for open days. </b>
+<i><b>Archived due to being a stale project.</b>

+This was a project for Uni so that they could add it to their interactive gallery for open days.
+It's really old, shockingly bad code but it was one of my first code projects as a 'baby yoda' coder.

+Aside from being a demonstration on how not to write python code it's a humble reminder that we all have to start somewhere 😝
 </i>

-## Notes from future self
-This is really old, shockingly bad code.
-A complete mess...
-But it was one of my first code projects as a 'baby yoda' coder.
-Left for nostalgia, a demonstration of how to not write python code and as a reminder that we all have to start somewhere.
-Don't judge me too harshly 😅

 ---